Skip to main content

 A counter-service taco-and-cocktail stop right on the Riverwalk that’s more about the setting and momentum than a destination taco crawl.
 Treat it as a late-day snack run: grab two tacos and churros, then linger with the river traffic and music instead of forcing a full meal.

-Carne asada tacos, Fish tacos, Churros
+Must-Try Dishes: Carne asada tacos, Fish tacos, Churros

-What makes it special: Riverwalk tacos with a bar vibe and built-in scenery.
+What Makes it Special: Riverwalk tacos with a bar vibe and built-in scenery.

 A Pendry rooftop lounge that plays as a private-event “chapter” rather than a full-night restaurant—best for cocktails, photos, and a controlled small-bites plan.
 Book it when you want skyline energy and a defined timebox; the win is two signature drinks, one snack, then move on before the room gets loud.

-Made Man, Clover Club Milk Punch, Pepperoni flatbread
+Must-Try Dishes: Made Man, Clover Club Milk Punch, Pepperoni flatbread

-What makes it special: A Pendry rooftop with reservable private lodge-style setups.
+What Makes it Special: A Pendry rooftop with reservable private lodge-style setups.

 A riverfront hotel tavern that’s more about a calm, cocktail-forward stop than a destination kitchen, with a menu built around familiar American plates and easy pacing.
 It works best for a low-friction meal—one shareable or salad plus a burger-style main—before moving on.

-Burger and fries, Avocado toast, Seasonal cocktail
+Must-Try Dishes: Burger and fries, Avocado toast, Seasonal cocktail

-What makes it special: Riverfront tavern energy designed for drinks-first pacing.
+What Makes it Special: Riverfront tavern energy designed for drinks-first pacing.